NIJMEGEN, pronounced NIE-MAY-GEN (hard “G”)

 Available at fine bookstores world-wide and on-line booksellers.

 For a Limited Time Enjoy a Twenty Percent (20%) Savings AND Free Shipping when you order at HUDSON BOOKSELLERS.
 Order TODAY, before the offer expires!

-Pre-orders available NOW on-line, at Fine Bookstores everywhere, or directly from Casemate Publishers.
+available on-line AND at Fine Bookstores everywhere, or directly from Casemate Publishers.

 “Readers’ Favorite Book Review(s)”